Sequence

 The Sequence

-object contains classes that represent biological sequence data.
-These provide generic biological sequence manipulation functions, plus functions that are critical for the evolve
+object provides generic biological sequence manipulation functions, plus functions that are critical for the evolve

 module calculations.